air-metrics/air-metrics-dbt/README.md

-Welcome to your new dbt project for dbt_course_practice!
+Welcome to your new dbt project for air-metrics-dbt!

 ### Using the starter project